Tezza48/Tezza48.github.io/_drafts/2017-04-07-texturedsponzarender.markdown

 # Textured Sponza Render

+ * Where i am
-I can import Fbx files and textures.
+  * I can import Fbx files and textures.

-I wanted to finally render the sponza scene with the correct textures
+  * I wanted to finally render the sponza scene with the correct textures

+ * What i did initially
-started by trying to get texture information from the FBX file
+  * started by trying to get texture information from the FBX file

-spent lots of time not getting enywhere
+  * spent lots of time not getting enywhere

-Decided to manually pair up mesh parts with textures
+  * Decided to manually pair up mesh parts with textures

+ * What i eventually did
+	 * Meshes
-renamed all meshes in max file to end with the texture they use
+		 * renamed all meshes in max file to end with the texture they use

-attatched all meshes with the same texture together
+		 * attatched all meshes with the same texture together

-exported all indivisual meshes and named them according to the texture they use
+		 * exported all indivisual meshes and named them according to the texture they use
+	 * Textures

-Converted textures to Targa in GIMP.
+		 * Converted textures to Targa in GIMP ( only 24 bit ).

-textures were 24 bit good excuse to add 24 bit conversion to content manager
+		 * add 24 bit conversion to content manager

 how the manager loops to add in the alpha channel
 ```